IamTalha-Sajid/nodeJs-learning/Readme.md

 - Read about how Node.js caches modules after they are loaded.
 - Create a small experiment to demonstrate this.
 For example, you can create a module that outputs a random number.
 Import this module in two different files and see if the output is the same or different, demonstrating the caching behavior.

+## Day 11

+**Task: URL Module for Web Applications**

+- Familiarize yourself with the url module.
+- Learn to parse and handle URLs in your Node.js applications.
+- Extract different parts of a URL such as the pathname, query string, and parameters.

 # **Node.js Learning**
 These are the main theoretical highlighting points needed to learn